 Houman B. Shadab

-Professor Shadab has been quoted in numerous media publications including the New York Times, the Financial Times, and the Washington Post, and has appeared on Bloomberg Television.
-He serves on the Advisory Board of the NY Business Law Journal and is an affiliated Scholar with George Washington University’s Regulatory Studies Center.
-Professor Shadab is also a member of the New York and California bars and previously practiced law with Ropes & Gray in New York City and Latham & Watkins in Los Angeles.
+Professor Shadab has been quoted in numerous media publications including the New York Times, the Financial Times, and the Wall Street Journal, and has appeared on Bloomberg Television.
+He is a Fellow at the Washington, D.C.-based Coin Center and is also a member of the New York and California bars.
+Prior to entering academia, Professor Shadab practiced law with Ropes & Gray in New York City and Latham & Watkins in Los Angeles.